barrelstrength/sprout-docs/docs/support/road-map.md

 # Road Map

 The Sprout Plugins are in the process of being updated for Craft 4 and integrating many of the new features that Craft 4 makes available to custom Elements.
-While we don't have a date set for release yet, it's our core focus right now and will make an announcement when things are ready.

 We are taking the opportunity during this major release to simplify our codebase, migration process, and our non-core plugins.

+We unfortunately can't provide any release dates, estimates, or guesses until we are ready to release.
+If you have a time-sensitive need, you may have to roll your own update for now.
+We imagine this uncertainty will be frustrating to some, and hope the wait will be worth it for those who are able.

 ## Commercial Plugins